cslab-ntua/HPA-Plus/docs/reference/configuration.md

 # Configuration

-Predictive Horizontal Pod Autoscalers have a number of configuration options available.
+HPA+ resources have a number of configuration options available.

 ## minReplicas